Alexyz205/nvim/README.md

 ## Conclusion

 This Neovim setup is designed to enhance productivity while keeping things lean.
 It provides the necessary tools for a developer while avoiding the overhead of unnecessary features or plugins.
-If you're looking for a highly optimized yet customizable Neovim setup built on LazyVim, give this a try!
+By maintaining a balance between functionality and simplicity, it offers a fast, efficient, and pleasant editing experience.

 Feel free to fork, modify, and improve this configuration to fit your workflow!